-While a Nurse Anesthesia Student in the MSN Bridge Program at La Salle University, the program was part of a cohort that was instructed by faculty with a shared curriculum with other Nurse Anesthesia Programs.
-It was obvious the faculty was void of minority Nurse Anesthesia faculty.
-A poster presentation was assigned in class to illustrate any anesthesia related subject that impacts the profession.
-Dr. Gould secured the statistics and demographics of Nurse Anesthetists in the country from the American Association of Nurse Anesthetists (AANA) and displayed the disparity on the poster titled, “Diversity in Nurse Anesthesia.”
-According to the AANA Profile Survey (2002), of the 36,000 Certified Registered Nurses reported approximately 6% minority representation of practitioners in the country.
-This prompted her to start a local mentorship program in the Philadelphia area.
-The Diversity in Nurse Anesthesia Mentorship Program (DNAMP) outcome results include 580 nurses of color that graduated from 68 nurse anesthesia programs out of 124 nurse anesthesia programs, including Puerto Rico.
+While a Nurse Anesthesia Student in the MSN Bridge Program at La Salle University in 2002, the program was part of a cohort that was instructed by faculty with a shared curriculum with 5 Nurse Anesthesia Programs.
+Immediately obvious with this course of instruction in the Philadelphia region was no Nurse Anesthesia faculty of color.
+A poster presentation was assigned in class to illustrate any anesthesia-related subject that impacts the profession.
+As a graduate nurse anesthesia student, she secured the racial and ethnic demographic data of Nurse Anesthetists in the country from the American Association of Nurse Anesthesiology (AANA) and displayed the workforce disparity on the poster titled, "Diversity in Nurse Anesthesia."
+According to the AANA 2002 Profile Survey, of the 36,000 Certified Registered Nurses reported approximately 6% minority representation of practitioners in the country.
+This prompted her to start a regional mentorship program in the Philadelphia area.
+To date, the Diversity in Nurse Anesthesia Mentorship Program (DNAMP) through the Immersion Model outcome results include 658 nurses of color who successfully matriculated and graduated from 92 nurse anesthesia programs out of 124 nurse anesthesia programs, including Puerto Rico.

 In 2007, Dr. Gould was nominated as a finalist for the Nursing Spectrum Nursing Excellence Award for the Mentorship Category.
 Dr. Gould is profiled in the Johnson & Johnson Discover Nursing Campaign website.
 In the same year, Minority Nurse Magazine wrote a featured article on The Minority Student Guide to Nurse Anesthesia Programs of which Dr. Gould was interviewed for the manuscript.
 Dr. Gould has presented for the New Jersey Association of Nurse Anesthetists (NJANA) on Diversity in the Nurse Anesthesia Profession (2007).

-In March 2008, a presentation, Diversity and Inclusion for EOF Nursing Students Considering Nurse Anesthesia was made to the State of New Jersey Educational Opportunity Fund Professional Association in Atlantic City, NJ.
-In 2009, Dr. Gould was awarded three prominent distinctions: Outstanding Alumna for Achievement and Leadership Award from the Tri-State Consortium of Educational Opportunity Programs; Outstanding Alumna Award from La Salle University School of Nursing; and Cherokee Inspired Comfort Award as the Top National Winner as an Advance Practice Nurse.
+In March 2008, a presentation, Diversity, and Inclusion for EOF Nursing Students Considering Nurse Anesthesia was made to the State of New Jersey Educational Opportunity Fund Professional Association in Atlantic City, New Jersey.
+In 2009, Dr. Gould was awarded three prominent distinctions: Outstanding Alumna for Achievement and Leadership Award from the Tri-State Consortium of Educational Opportunity Programs; Outstanding Alumna Award from La Salle University School of Nursing; and Cherokee Inspired Comfort Award as the Top National Winner as an Advanced Practice Nurse.

 In 2009, the Diversity in Nurse Anesthesia Mentorship Program launched the website, www.diversitycrna.org with over 2.3 million hits to date.
 Strong networking and active dialogue interface on the Diversity in Nurse Anesthesia Mentorship Program Facebook page, Twitter, and Instagram, all moderated by Dr. Gould.